stijn-dejongh/lovecraft_public_domain/raw_converts/mo.md

 to the Pecos Pueblo villages.
 A prominent rock on the plain above them was chosen as a meeting-place;
 the one arriving first to pitch camp until the other should arrive.

-  In the manuscript Zamacona expressed a wistful wonder as to the Indian&rsquo;s length of waiting at the rendezvous&mdash;for he himself could never keep that tryst.
+  In the manuscript Zamacona expressed a wistful wonder as to the Indian's length of waiting at the rendezvous--for he himself could never keep that tryst.
 At the last moment Charging Buffalo tried to dissuade him from his plunge into the darkness, but soon saw it was futile, and gestured a stoical farewell.
 Before lighting his first torch and entering the opening with his ponderous pack, the Spaniard watched the lean form of the Indian scrambling hastily and rather relievedly upward among the trees.
-It was the cutting of his last link with the world; though he did not know that he was never to see a human being&mdash;in the accepted sense of that term&mdash;again.
+It was the cutting of his last link with the world; though he did not know that he was never to see a human being--in the accepted sense of that term--again.

   Zamacona felt no immediate premonition of evil upon entering that ominous doorway, though from the first he was surrounded by a bizarre and unwholesome atmosphere.
 The passage, slightly taller and wider than the aperture, was for many yards a level tunnel of Cyclopean masonry, with heavily worn flagstones under foot, and grotesquely carved granite and sandstone blocks in sides and ceiling.
-The carvings must have been loathsome and terrible indeed, to judge from Zamacona&rsquo;s description; according to which most of them revolved around the monstrous beings Yig and Tulu.
+The carvings must have been loathsome and terrible indeed, to judge from Zamacona's description; according to which most of them revolved around the monstrous beings Yig and Tulu.
 They were unlike anything the adventurer had ever seen before, though he added that the native architecture of Mexico came closest to them of all things in the outer world.
 After some distance the tunnel began to dip abruptly, and irregular natural rock appeared